daltonmatos/kk2-firmware/Readme.txt

 Observe:
 - The current throttle stick position is indicated by a black dot in the leftmost column on the settings screen and will help you determine which setting to modify.
-- You may have to increase the MPU sensor settings (gyro and ACC range) when using TCSS factors above 1.0.
+- You may have to increase the MPU sensor settings (gyro and ACC range) when using TSSA factors above 1.0.
+- Avoid doing extreme aerobatics in SL-Mix mode!

 Lost model alarm
 ================
 The Lost Model alarm can be trigged from a switch assigned to the AUX input channel, but only if you have assigned the Alarm function to an available slot on the AUX Switch Setup screen.
-You should test the alarm in SAFE mode to verify that it is working.
+You should test the alarm at the SAFE screen to verify that it is working.

 An alternative way to activate the Lost Model Alarm is to wait 20 seconds for the Auto Disarm feature (must be active) to disarm your KK2 board.
 The alarm will not sound if you disarm your KK2 manually and the alarm will stop when you arm your board again.